r3nhat/GRAT2/README.md

 Modules:

-- **uac** - Attempt to bypass UAC using silent disk clean-up and Parent PID Spoofing technique.
+- **uac** - Attempt to bypass UAC using silent disk clean-up with Parent PID Spoofing technique.
 - **maketoken** - Remove the current token and create a new one using the given credentials (Domain or Local).
 - **revtoself** - Remove the current token.
 - **stealtoken** - Attempt to steal a token from a running process and impersonate user (Administrator rights is required).